dye784/Algos-and-Data-Structures/selectionSort/README.md

 # Selection Sort

 ### What does it do?
-Selection sort algorithm is one that scans through an unsorted array finds the minimum/maximum and swaps it with the that element with the first sorted element
+Selection sort algorithm is one that scans through an unsorted array finds the minimum/maximum and swaps it with the that element with the first sorted element.
+Since this sorting method scans through the array twice for one sorting operation it has a quadratic run time (O(n^2)).

 Example: